Graph Neural Networks in Recommender Systems: A Survey: Backgrounds and Categorization

-\textbf{Sequential recommendation}, in addition to general recommendation, is another mainstream research direction in recommender systems, which believes the user's preference is dynamic and evolving.
-This type of research seeks to predict the successive item(s) that a user is likely to interact with via exploring the sequential patterns in her/his historical interactions.
-According to whether the users are anonymous or not and whether the behaviors are segmented into sessions, works in this field can be further divided into \text{sequential recommendation} and \textit{session-based recommendation}.
-Session-based recommendation can be viewed as a sub-type of sequential recommendation with anonymous and session assumptions~\cite{quadrana2018sequence}.
-In this survey, we do not distinguish them and refer to them collectively as the much broader term sequential recommendation for simplicity since our main focus is the contribution of GNN to recommendation and the differences between them are negligible for the application of GNN.
+According to the types of information used to learn user/item representations, the research of recommender systems can usually be classified into specific types of tasks.
+The \textit{user-item collaborative filtering recommendation} aims to capture the collaborative signal by leveraging only the user-item interactions, i.e., the user/item representations are jointly learned from pairwise data~\cite{lee2001algorithms, mnih2008probabilistic, koren2009matrix,Sedhain:www15:AutoRec,Wu:wsdm16:Collaborative,he2017neural}.
+When the timestamps of the user's historical behavior are known or the historical behavior is organized in chronological order, the user representations can be enhanced via exploring the sequential patterns in her/his historical interactions~\cite{rendle2010factorizing,he2016fusing,tan2016improved,li2017neural,hidasi2018recurrent,liu2018stamp,kang2018self,sun:cikm2019:BERT4Rec,wang2021survey}.
+According to whether the users are anonymous or not and whether the behaviors are segmented into sessions, works in this field can be further divided into \textit{sequential recommendation} and \textit{session-based recommendation}.
+The session-based recommendation can be viewed as a sub-type of sequential recommendation with anonymous and session assumptions~\cite{quadrana2018sequence}.
+In this survey, we do not distinguish them and refer to them collectively as the much broader term sequential recommendation for simplicity since our main focus is the contribution of GNN to recommendation, and the differences between them are negligible for the application of GNN.
+In addition to sequential information, another line of research exploits the social relationship to enhance the user representations, which is classified as \textit{social recommendation}~\cite{ma2008sorec,jamali2010matrix,ma2011recommender,tang2013exploiting,ma2009learning,guo2015trustsvd}.
+The social recommendation assumes that the users with social relationships tend to have similar user representations based on the social influence theory that connected people would influence each other.
+Besides the user representation enhancement, a lot of efforts try to enhance the item representations by leveraging knowledge graph, which expresses relationships between items through attributes.
+These works are always categorized as \textit{knowledge graph-based recommender systems}, which incorporates the semantic relations among items into collaborative signals.

-In sequential recommendation, users' historical interactions are organized into sequences in a chronological order.
-We represent the interaction sequence for user $u$ with $s^u=[i_{s,1},i_{s,2},\dots,i_{s,n}]$, where $i_{s,t}$ denotes the item which user $u$ interacts at the time step $t$ and $n$ denotes the length of interaction sequence.
-The task for the sequential recommendation is to predict the most possible item which the user $u$ will interact with at the next time step $n + 1$, given her/his historical interaction sequences or auxiliary information if available.
-It can be formulated as follows: